elementary-Inc/blog/_posts/2019-11-30-introducing-elementary-os-5-1-hera.md

 <figcaption>Improved Mouse & Touchpad settings</figcaption>
 </figure>

 Mouse & Touchpad settings have been redesigned and improved for Hera.
-They're now organized into sections for different behavior- and hardware-specific settings, plus several accessibility settings like long-press secondary click, reveal pointer, and control pointer using keypad have been exposed.
-We've also added the highly-requested "Ignore when mouse is connected" toggle to the touchpad settings.
+They're now organized into sections for different behavior- and hardware-specific settings, plus several accessibility settings like long-press secondary click, reveal pointer, double-click speed, and control pointer using keypad have been exposed.
+We've also added the highly-requested "Ignore when mouse is connected" toggle to the touchpad settings, and fixed the middle-click setting not appearing in certain situations.

 ![Bluetooth settings](https://cdn-images-1.medium.com/max/800/1*RPQW7xDn904fMIufTe7sRg@2x.png){: srcset="https://cdn-images-1.medium.com/max/1600/1*RPQW7xDn904fMIufTe7sRg@2x.png 2x"}